 The very largest organisations and those contemplating expansion into multiple geographic markets and categories, require more developed relationship building strategies.
 In addition, brand personality, structures, skills and processes to invest and manage wisely across countries and markets.

-- Customer and brand marketing as a strategic business development discipline needs understanding by senior management.
-It also needs aligning with stakeholder’s interests, to ensure business-wide relevance and acceptance.
+- Customer and brand marketing is a strategic business development discipline.
+So help senior management understand this point.
+Further align stakeholder’s interests to ensure business-wide relevance and acceptance.

 - Successful customer or brand-led business development requires multiple strategies, structures, skills and processes.
 Rarely will success follow if expectations rely on one person or activity.